Twigie/WOTLKDataCollector/README.md

 # Project-Epoch Users
 I am no longer supporting this for the project epoch database.

-Disable any quest automation as it needs time to cache the rewards for them to be scanned.

 # Current Capabilities
 Saves creature data on the following events:
 GOSSIP_SHOW, MERCHANT_SHOW, TAXIMAP_OPENED, BANKFRAME_OPENED, TRAINER_SHOW, QUEST_DETAIL